erfanzar/erfanzar/README.md

 - [OST-OpenSourceTransformers 🚀](https://github.com/erfanzar/OST-OpenSourceTransformers) : An AI-powered suite of models that predict the next word matches with remarkable accuracy (Text Generative Models).
 OST Collection is based on a novel approach to work as a full and intelligent NLP Model.

-- [StableGAN 🚀](https://github.com/erfanzar/CreativeGAN): A cutting-edge text-to-image generator model that leverages state-of-the-art generative adversarial networks (GANs)(Stable Diffustion) to produce high-quality, realistic images based on textual input.
-StableGAN has received accolades from leading AI and tech industry publications and has been downloaded and used extensively by developers in the machine learning community.
+- [InstinctiveDiffuse 🚀](https://github.com/erfanzar/InstinctiveDiffuse): A cutting-edge text-to-image generator model that leverages state-of-the-art Stable Diffusion Model Type to produce high-quality, realistic images based on textual input.

 - [EasyDeL 🚀](https://github.com/erfanzar/EasyDeL): EasyDeL (Easy Deep Learning) is an open-source library designed to accelerate and optimize the training process of machine learning models.
 This library is primarily focused on Jax/Flax and plans to offer easy and fine solutions to train Flax/Jax Models on the `TPU/GPU` Both on Python and Mojo 🔥.